Mitt Romney 2012 presidential campaign

 On August 30, 2012, in Tampa, Florida, Romney formally accepted the Republican Party's nomination at the 2012 Republican National Convention.

 Romney's campaign came to an end on November 6, 2012, upon defeat by incumbent president Barack Obama in the 2012 presidential election.
 Romney received 60,933,500 votes, or 47.2% of the total votes cast, winning 24 states and 206 electoral votes.

-Had he won, Romney would have been the first Michigan native to serve as president (as Gerald Ford was born in Nebraska), the first Mormon president, and the second governor of Massachusetts to do so, after Calvin Coolidge.
+Had he won, Romney would have been the first president to be born in Michigan (as Gerald Ford was born in Nebraska), the first Mormon president, and the second governor of Massachusetts to do so, after Calvin Coolidge.
 Ryan would have been the first vice president from Wisconsin.
-Six years later, in November 2018, Romney was elected as U.S. Senator from Utah.
+Six years later, in November 2018, Romney was elected as U.S. Senator from Utah, serving until 2025.
+In October 2015, Ryan was elected Speaker of the House of Representatives, serving until 2019.

 Background

 After the 2008 election, Romney built a strategy for the 2012 presidential campaign and saved PAC money to underwrite salaries and consulting fees for his existing political staff and to build up a political infrastructure for what might become a $1 billion campaign three years hence.
 He also had a nationwide network of former staff and supporters eager for him to run again.

 He continued to give speeches and raise campaign funds on behalf of fellow Republicans.
 Romney declined a lucrative job as head of a hedge fund, and instead began a yearlong self-education on foreign and domestic issues.

 Romney finished first in the CPAC straw poll in 2009 and second in 2010 and 2011, won the Southern Republican Leadership Conference straw poll in 2010, and won the New Hampshire Straw Poll in 2011.

 Romney released his 2010 tax return in early January 2012, along with a partial 2011 return which he promised to release in whole upon its completion.
 During the presidential campaign, he decided not to disclose additional returns citing the matter as a distraction from more important issues.

 Despite his preparations, Romney remained unconvinced on whether to run again.
 In December 2010 he asked his immediate family to vote on a 2012 campaign.
 Unlike the unanimous support before the 2008 campaign, this time 10 family members voted against another try; only Romney's wife Ann and one son voted in favor, and Romney told family members that he would not run again.
 In the spring of 2011, his wife and political allies persuaded him to change his mind, telling Romney that they believed he could fix the economy.